tahasheikh111/Car_Snap/readme.md

 **Django**: A high-level Python web framework that provides a robust foundation for building complex web applications.
 Django offers features like an object-relational mapper (ORM) for database interactions, a templating system for dynamic content generation, and a built-in admin interface for managing data.

+## Blockchain
+front end communicate with smart contracts enure that ganache is open in your system and metamask is connect with it because we are using fake ether then run these commands

+1. Truffle framework is used as first fo truffle compile then do truffle migrate
+2. MetaMask extension is used for interacting be firstly for connection with metamask i added code in Home.jsx component and pass the props to the upload_page module add the address in which you want to make the owner in car_damage_detection_web\Blockchain\migrations\2_ImageStorage_migrations.js

 ## Frontend

 **React**: A JavaScript library for building user interfaces.
 React's component-based architecture promotes the creation of reusable and modular UI elements, leading to cleaner, more maintainable code.
 React leverages a virtual DOM to optimize rendering performance and efficiently update the UI when data changes.